What are the Symptoms of Azoospermia?

 Type Description Causes Treatments

 Testicular Azoospermia This occurs when the testes produce little or no sperm at all.
 This may be caused due to varicocele, genetic conditions or radiation exposure.
-Treatments may involve TESA or hormonal therapies basis the severity of the condition.
+Treatments may involve TESA or hormonal therapies based on the severity of the condition.

 Pre-Testicular Azoospermia This mainly occurs due to hormonal imbalances that have a potential impact on sperm production.
 Causes may include pituitary gland dysfunction, low testosterone or medication side effects.
 Treatment includes hormone therapies and lifestyle modifications.